Can an Entire City be Powered by Solar Energy

 Can an Entire City be Powered by Solar Energy?

 Electricity demand in Indian towns and cities is growing as a result of rapid urbanisation and changing lifestyles.
 Many utilities are having trouble keeping up with increasing power demands, especially during the summer months when air-conditioning loads from offices in the afternoon and residences at night are high.
 The Ministry of New and Renewable Energy (MNRE) launched the Development of Solar Cities program in February 2008, recognizing solar power as a possible solution to this issue.
-Although solar power cannot satisfy all of a city’s power needs, it can certainly help meet some of it, easing the burden on utilities and consumers.
+Although solar power cannot satisfy all of a city’s power needs, it can certainly help meet some of them, easing the burden on utilities and consumers.

-Development of Solar Cities
+Development of Solar Cities in India

 The selected solar cities, according to the MNRE’s program, aim to reduce projected conventional energy demand by 10% in five years through a combination of renewable and energy efficiency initiatives, with an emphasis on solar energy.
 The program helps urban local governments to work in this direction and assists them in developing solar city roadmaps and master plans.